amazon-science/spot-diff/README.md

 We host the VisA dataset in AWS S3 and you can download it by this [URL](https://amazon-visual-anomaly.s3.us-west-2.amazonaws.com/VisA.tar).

 ## Data preparation
 In the downloaded "VisA" folder, for each object, all the anomalous and normal samples are stored in "Anomaly" and "Normal" subfolders.
 To prepare the 1-class, 2-class-highshot, 2-class-fewshot setups described in the [original paper](https://arxiv.org/pdf/2207.14315.pdf), we use the [prepare_data.py](https://github.com/amazon-research/spot-diff/blob/main/prepare_data.py) for reorganization, following the data splitting files in "./VisA/split_csv/".
-The multi-class ground-truth segmentation masks are reindexed to binary masks where 0 indicates normal and 255 indicates anomaly.
 We give a sample command line for 1-class setup preparation as follows.
 ~~~~
 python prepare_data.py --split-type 1cls --data-folder ./VisA --save-folder ./VisA_pytorch --split-file ./VisA/split_csv/1cls.csv
 ~~~~